bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 => ["Cheer", "Funshine", "Love-a-lot", "Grumpy"]
 ```

 Don't worry if you don't fully grasp `.map` just yet: you may not even fully understand it by the end of this course.
-These are complex concepts.
+We are entering the territory of complex concepts.

 ### `.map!`